Mastering Vocabulary Unit 8: Level F – A Deep Dive into Advanced English

 Ephemeral: Synonyms include transient, fleeting, evanescent; Antonyms include permanent, eternal, lasting.

-The ability to use synonyms effectively avoids repetition and adds depth to your writing.
+The ability to use synonyms effectively avoids repetition and adds depth to your writing And that's really what it comes down to..

 Section 5: Practical Exercises & Application